Riazulhasan3002122/ECE-3118/documentation.md

 If we want to know how much file we have commited then we will write the following code:
 > git log

+# Git Clone
+If we want to create local copy of a remote repository, then the following code should be written:
+> git clone <repository URL>